Checklist: preparing your stay...

 - Make your travel plans.
 Arrange travel tickets and travel insurance.
 If you are arriving in Ghent in the late afternoon or on a weekend, we recommend that you pre-book a Ghent Hotel for your first night.

 - Check regulations on bringing belongings to Belgium.
 You are advised to insure your luggage before your journey and label it clearly.
 Check your luggage weight against your airline's allowances.
-Check the information on weather conditions and what to wear.
+Check the information on and .

 - Visit the doctor, dentist and/or optician if necessary.
 Obtain a letter of explanation from your doctor for any prescribed medication you may need to bring with you.